 Challenges and Regulations

 There are also many challenges and regulations for herbal medicine in the future.
-Some of the challenges where sometimes is lacking:
+Some of the challenges were sometimes is lacking:

 Some of the regulations are:

-• The Dietary Supplement Health and Education Act (DSHEA) of 1994, which regulates herbal products as dietary supplements rather than drugs
+- The Dietary Supplement Health and Education Act (DSHEA) of 1994, regulates herbal products as dietary supplements rather than drugs

-• The Current Good Manufacturing Practices (CGMPs) for dietary supplements, which establish standards for the production, testing, labeling, and distribution of herbal products
+- The Current Good Manufacturing Practices (CGMPs) for dietary supplements, establish standards for the production, testing, labeling, and distribution of herbal products

-• The Federal Trade Commission (FTC) Act, which prohibits false or misleading claims about the benefits or safety of herbal products
+- The Federal Trade Commission (FTC) Act, prohibits false or misleading claims about the benefits or safety of herbal products

-• The Food and Drug Administration (FDA) regulations, which require herbal products to be safe, pure, and properly labeled, and prohibit them from making disease claims or containing prescription drugs
+- The Food and Drug Administration (FDA) regulations require herbal products to be safe, pure, and properly labeled, and prohibit them from making disease claims or containing prescription drugs

 These challenges and regulations can pose barriers or opportunities for herbal medicine.
 They can limit or enhance the access, quality, and credibility of herbal medicine.
 They can also protect or harm the consumers, producers, and practitioners of herbal medicine.